-The teams from BC Hydro's Heritage program and Indigenous Relations also worked collaboratively with Indigenous representatives on the Culture and Heritage Resources Committee to design a travelling exhibit.
+The teams from our Heritage program and Indigenous Relations also worked collaboratively with Indigenous representatives on the Culture and Heritage Resources Committee to design a travelling exhibit.
 This interactive museum experience compiles the history and culture of the Indigenous communities in the Peace Region through stories and visuals, and contains artifact replicas that will travel to these communities.

-BC Hydro's Site C Heritage Resources Management Plan identifies heritage mitigation and management measures, including opportunities to protect and preserve heritage resources, avoid or reduce impacts to heritage sites where feasible, as well as for the collection, documentation, curation and display of artifacts, and for heritage monitoring during construction and reservoir operations.
+The Site C Heritage Resources Management Plan identifies heritage mitigation and management measures, including opportunities to protect and preserve heritage resources, avoid or reduce impacts to heritage sites where feasible, as well as for the collection, documentation, curation and display of artifacts, and for heritage monitoring during construction and reservoir operations.